Zeucor/Zeungine/README.md

  - Runtime Programmable Post Processing Pipeline (P3)
  - Included P3 components such as Bloom

+### Releases

+Releases are available on GitHub, see [here](https://github.com/Zeucor/Zeungine/releases).
+Zeungine comes as an all=in-one installer.
+Debug & Release binaries are packaged as well as headers for zg and many of the libraries listed above.

 ### Cloning

+If you'd prefer cloning from a specfic branch or tag you can always grab the source

 ```bash
 git clone git@github.com:Zeungine/Zeungine.git
 ```

-### Releases

-Releases are available on GitHub, see [here](https://github.com/Zeucor/Zeungine/releases).
-Zeungine comes as an all=in-one installer.
-Debug & Release binaries are packaged as well as headers for zg and many of the libraries listed above.

 ### Builing from Source

-If you want a latest copy of Zeungine and dependencies then consider analyzing [`win-package.bat` or `unx-package.sh`] for their configure, compile, install and package commands
+To build Zeungine and dependencies, consider analyzing [`win-package.bat` or `unx-package.sh`] for their configure, compile, install and package commands

 You'll also need to analyze one of the workflows in `.github/workflows` for specific platform dependencies required